Continuous Positive Airway Pressure (CPAP)

 If an infant requires Nasophanygeal CPAP Print out this pdf form, complete the details, label and file in the baby's bedside chart

 This indicates loss of air flow or a pressure leak somewhere in the system.
 A simple way to check if it is a 'circuit' problem or a 'baby' problem is to remove the prongs from the nose and occlude them with your fingers.

 If the system doesn't bubble it means the problem is with the circuit.
-Systematically check the circuit, tightening all connections as you go. (see Commencement and Setup of CPAP above).
-Begin at the wall and end at the water-bubble generator.
+Systematically check the circuit, tightening all connections as you go.

 "The prongs won't stay in place!"